** Undo the Untruths **

 At this point, Jimmy and Sarara’s actions went from difficult to surreal.
 During our activations, the business card stopped working.
 Jimmy and Sarara told me it had been shut down for fraud.
 I did not give it much thought, and paid for incidental expenses out of my own pocket.
 Later, I learned that they hatched a plot to smear my reputation, accusing me of fraud.
 To cover their tracks, using the ‘hacking’ theme from my presentation (as in short cuts to facilitate entry), they accused me of being a computer hacker who had stolen their credit cards and “hacked” into their email system to impersonate an employee and steal their proprietary data.
 They challenged every charge I ever authorized (with their knowledge) on Sarara's company debit card.
 It was all so ludicrous, I did not think anyone could ever take them seriously.

 Instead of directly responding to their absurd claims, I extricated myself from the company affairs and focused on establishing my team’s presence in the Arizona cannabis market.
 I handled the numerous unpaid marketing charges that Jimmy and Sarara refused to honor and although I barely stayed afloat financially, I assumed the worst was behind me.
 Then the whispers began.
 And the rumors via text message and FB messenger.
-The gossip about me burned like a fire in our local Cannabis circles and fellow entrepreneurs that I once considered allies began shunning and warning those affiliated with me.
-I now find myself in a position of defending not only my professional integrity, but my very identity.
+The gossip about me burned like a fire in our local cannabis circles and fellow entrepreneurs that I once considered allies began shunning and warning those affiliated with me.
+I found myself in a position of defending not only my professional integrity, but my very identity.

 For the record, I am and have always been Dasheeda D. D. Dawson Princeton ‘01, Rutgers MBA ‘11, member of the ONe & ONly Omicron Nu Chapter of Alpha Kappa Alpha Sorority, Incorporated (nearly 20 years).
 Feel free to check my receipts.
 And while you are at it, check my 2500+ points scored as NYC basketball star, my 75+ page thesis on what the eye tells the cerebellum, my highly decorated Rutgers Business School tenure, and the countless other accolades I have achieved on my significantly challenging but successful life journey to this point.